what can african greys not eat

 African greys enjoy a variety of foods in their native environment, including cola plant berries and oil palm nuts.
 Despite this, they are unlikely to have access to these items in captivity, which means that they must get the bulk of their nutrition from bird pellets and fresh produce and seeds.

-See also What Do African Grey Parrots Eat?
+See also How Do African Grey Parrots Talk?

 Providing these staples is important, but it is also crucial to know which foods are off limits.
 These items can lead to serious health issues and even death in birds, so keeping them out of your feathered friend’s reach is a smart move.